When you press the power button, your MacBook won’t turn on. Your MacBook has a black screen only. What to do now?

 Open the back panel of your Mac and remove the trackpad cable from the logic board.
 Then press the power button on the keyboard.
 If your Mac turns on, then you have a faulty trackpad.
 The trackpad is a less expensive MacBook component.
 You can buy a trackpad online for less than $100.

 Remove the keyboard connector AND the battery from the logic board, then connect a MacBook charger to the charging port.
-Your Mac would automatically power on if the fault is in the keyboard.
-A MacBook with Intel i3, i5, i7 and i9 CPU will automatically power on if you remove the battery and connect a charger to it
+Your Mac will automatically power on if the fault is in the keyboard.
+A MacBook with an Intel i3, i5, i7, and i9 CPU will automatically power on if you remove the battery and connect a charger to it.

-Starting in 2018, Apple integrated the SMC chip to a larger multifunctional chip called Apple T2 security chip in the new MacBooks.
+In 2018, Apple integrated the SMC chip into a larger multifunctional chip called the Apple T2 security chip in the new MacBooks.
 The T2 chip takes over the duty of SMC.
-If the T2 chip is not functional, it won’t respond to the power button and your MacBook won’t turn on.
+If the T2 chip is not functional, it won’t respond to the power button, and your MacBook won’t turn on.

 To fix a bricked Mac, you need a working Mac and download the firmware from Apple’s website.
-Then you force the bricked Mac into DFU mode so you can transfer the firmware to the bricked Mac via a USB cable shown as blow:
+Then you force the bricked Mac into DFU mode so you can transfer the firmware to the bricked Mac via a USB cable shown below:

-The 15 inch and 16 inch MacBook Pros manufactured between 2016 and 2020 behave very differently.
-Unlike the other MacBooks, these models of MacBooks will not power on normally without a working battery connected to it even if you connect a working charger to it.
+The 15-inch and 16-inch MacBook Pros manufactured between 2016 and 2020 behave very differently.
+Unlike the other MacBooks, these models will not usually power on without a working battery, even if you connect a functional charger.

 In the new MacBooks with USB-C charging ports, the battery power terminals and data communication lines are no longer on the same connector.
 Instead, the power terminals (“+" and “-“) are connected to the logic board and secured by a T5 screw to provide better contacts.
 The data lines are connected to the logic board via a flex cable.

 This tiny flex cable is prone to failure.
-If the battery fails, or the battery flex cable fails to contact properly, your Mac won’t turn on.
-But if you connect the USB-C charger to it, it will show a charging battery symbol on the screen for a few seconds then turn off again as shown below:
+If the battery fails or the battery flex cable fails to contact correctly, your Mac won’t turn on.
+But if you connect the USB-C charger to it, it will show a charging battery symbol on the screen for a few seconds, then turn it off again, as shown below:

 If you see this symbol, you most likely have a battery problem.
-Replacing the battery is very expensive if you get it done by Apple stores or Apple authorised service providers.
-They will replace the whole top case including your WORKING keyboard, trackpad, touch bar, speakers along with the faulty battery.
-Of course, you have to pay for all these components if your Mac is out of warranty.
-A third-party repairer may replace the faulty battery only at a low cost.
+Replacing the battery is very expensive if you get it done by Apple stores or Apple-authorised service providers.
+They will replace the whole top case, including your WORKING keyboard, trackpad, touch bar, and speakers, along with the faulty battery.
+Of course, you must pay for all these components if your Mac is out of warranty.
+A third-party repairer may replace the defective battery only at a low cost.

-If all the above attempts failed to fix your MacBook, you may consider using a professional MacBook repair service.
+If all the above attempts fail to fix your MacBook, you might consider using a professional MacBook repair service.

 There are two types of services.
 The first type is Apple Stores and Apple Authorised Service Providers (ASP).
 The second type is a third-party repairer.
 We will discuss the pros and cons of these services.

-We suggest you make an appointment with the Genius Bar or ASP to get a free diagnosis and quote, no matter if you intend to use their service or not.
-These are the services you can get from them depending on whether or not your Mac is under warranty.
+We suggest you make an appointment with the Genius Bar or ASP to get a free diagnosis and quote, whether you intend to use their service or not.
+These are the services you can get from them depending on whether or not your Mac is under warranty:

-If your Mac won’t turn on due to a liquid spill, and the colour of the liquid indicators has changed from white to red as shown in the photo below, you void the standard warranty.
-All MacBook models have liquid indicators near the entrances where liquid can get in easily.
+If your Mac won’t turn on due to a liquid spill, and the built-in Liquid Contact Indicators (LCI) colour has changed from white to red, as shown in the photo below, you void the standard warranty.
+All MacBook models have liquid indicators near the entrances where liquid can get in quickly.
 The liquid damage indicators are usually under the keyboard, trackpad, and the edges of the logic board.

-If your Mac is out of warranty, you need to pay for replacing the faulty component.
-They provide high standard services and you don’t have to worry about quality issues.
+You must pay to replace the faulty component if your Mac is out of warranty.
+They provide high-standard services, and you don’t have to worry about quality issues.
 But the services are expensive.
 They don’t repair individual MacBook components.
-Instead, they replace multiple related components at a high cost.
-For example, if you have a swollen battery, you have to replace the top case, keyboard, trackpad, and touch bar all together even if they are still working beautifully.
+Instead, they replace multiple related parts at a high cost.
+For example, if you have a swollen battery, you must replace the top case, keyboard, trackpad, and touch bar altogether, even if they are still working beautifully.